Last Updated on August 2, 2022 by ashley.davis

 Some insurance companies will cover the cost of hyperbaric oxygen therapy.
 In other cases, patients may have to pay out-of-pocket for treatment or opt for a less expensive option such as heliox.

 What Are the Benefits of Using an Oxygen Concentrator at Home?

 In the past decade, more and more people have been making use of oxygen concentrators to increase their oxygen intake at home.

 More frequent activity can cause low levels in the body’s tissues.
 When you’re out of breath or experience dizziness due to lack of oxygen, it means your organs aren’t getting enough air.
 Oxygen is crucial for brain function, so low oxygen levels might lead to some symptoms found in people living with dementia, like memory loss and confusion.
+Also, dementia can kill older adults if they are not properly monitored or taken care of.
 So, it’s best to have an oxygen tank ready for emergency cases.
 But still, it’s best to seek a doctor’s advice.